mishterk/dynamic-svg-icons-plugin-for-wordpress/readme.txt

 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Dynamically place SVG icons and images on your site via JavaScript-based replacement of HTML placeholders.
-Similar to how some icon fonts work.
+Similar to how some icon fonts work but without the extra HTTP requests.

 == Description ==
 This plugin provides a number of icons out-of-the-box that can be enabled and included in a site as SVG markup.
 Custom SVG icons/images are also supported.

 The icons are placed on a page as HTML elements with specific class names which the plugin then replaces with SVG code via JavaScript.

+For a full list of built-in SVG icons see [built-in icons](https://mishterk.github.io/dynamic-svg-icons-plugin-for-wordpress/built-in-icons).

 == Installation ==